DefaultO/SMMO/README.md

 ```
 Issues you will encounter using this project:
 - ### Memory Leak
   - That Image Classification causes a Memory Leak when used.
 I tried to prevent it for my Bot and halfway succeeded in it (it only increases the RAM usage by 1MB/captcha instead of the 100MB/captcha).
 Since it is a preview thing, I think it's on their end to fully fix it.
 In Short: Their stuff doesn't get garbage collected.
+Set everything you can to null to add it to the garbage collection (as you can see in the example above).
 I only experienced it in the past from working with GFX stuff.

 <br/>